Shipton-under-Wychwood

-Shipton-under-Wychwood is an English village and civil parish in the Evenlode valley about 4 mi north of Burford, Oxfordshire.
+Shipton-under-Wychwood is a village and civil parish in the Evenlode valley about 4 mi north of Burford, in the West Oxfordshire district, in the county of Oxfordshire, England.
 The village is one of three named after the ancient forest of Wychwood.
 The others are Milton-under-Wychwood immediately to the west of the village and Ascott-under-Wychwood about 1.5 mi to the east.
 The 2011 Census recorded Shipton-under-Wychwood's parish population as 1,244.

 Manors

 Langley

 About 2 mi southeast of the village is the farmhouse of Langley, a largely mid-19th-century building.
 It is on the site of a royal hunting lodge that was built for Henry VII.
 Most of the Tudor monarchs stayed there when hunting in Wychwood Forest.
 King James I stayed at Langley in August 1605, and a French servant who died was buried at Shipton.
 The de Langley family were hereditary keepers of Wychwood Forest, Oxon.
 The office carried with it the tenancy of the manor of Langley in Shipton-under-Wychwood parish.
 The heir was Simon Verney (d.
 1368) whose brother was William Verney of Byfield, Northants., father of Alice Verney, 1st. wife of John Danvers (d.
 1449) of Calthorpe, MP for Oxfordshire 1420, 1421, 1423 and 1435.
 The de Langley family held the manor of Shipton, Oxfordshire, and Richard Lee in his Gleanings of Oxfordshire of 1574 states that these arms of "Gules, 2 bars or in chief 2 buck's heads cabossed of the 2nd" were then displayed in a stained glass window in St. Mary's parish church at Shipton with a tomb under it.
 The buck's heads seem to be a reference to the de Langley office of forester of Wychwood.